travis-ci/docs-travis-ci-com/user/open-source-repository-migration.md

 ## What happens if someone pushes a commit to my repository while it is being migrated?

 We'll enqueue these build requests and the builds will be created in travis-ci.com as soon as the migration finishes.

+## What happens with the previous repository installation for travis-ci.org?

 ## Migrating a repository